pattern

 a large place where people go and pay to have fun and enjoy games, rides, or other activities

-Ex: He celebrated his birthday with friends at amusement park, riding the bumper cars and playing mini-golf .
+Ex: He celebrated his birthday with friends at the amusement park, riding the bumper cars and playing mini-golf .

 daily words